derekdreery/snog/README.md

 ## License

-The code in this repo is licensed under the MIT or Apache-2.0 license, at your discression.
+The code in this repo is licensed under the MIT or Apache-2.0 license, at your discretion.